Oliver Xiao, P.Eng.

 OTHER PROFESSIONAL AFFILIATIONS

-I am extremely honored to be nominated for the opportunity to serve on OSPE Board.
-Ontario’s professional engineer community needs a powerful voice and strong advocacy body to promote and advance our profession.
+I am extremely honored to be nominated again for the opportunity to serve on OSPE Board.
+Ontario’s professional engineer community needs a powerful voice and strong advocacy body to promote and advance the profession.
 We need to ensure that our profession holds an essential role in our society and its development.
-The current lack of professional presence and consultation on major projects and government regulations is causing significant delays and financial setback.
+The current lack of professional presence and consultation on major projects and government policies are causing significant waste of time and financial setbacks.

-Professional engineers play an important role in our society to ensure public safety, environmental sustainability and balanced growth.
-I currently work for a provincial industry association where I often act as an intermediate between the industry and government agencies.
-This gives me a province-wide perspective on government policies and engineering standards across the regions.
-My work experiences provided me a coherent understanding of the challenges and opportunities for our profession to excel.
+Professional engineers play an important role in ensuring public safety, environmental sustainability and balanced growth.
+Working for a provincial industry association, I often act as an intermediate between the industry and government agencies.
+This gave me a province-wide perspective on government policies and engineering standards across the regions.
+My previous work experiences also provided me with a coherent understanding of the challenges and opportunities where our profession can excel.

-As an immigrant myself, I resonate with internationally trained engineering graduates for the challenges they experience on their journey to licensing.
-OSPE acts as a platform where resources are offered to those who want to find an engineering job or to be licensed in Ontario.
-I will motion for additional programs and trainings to be made available.
+As an immigrant, I resonate with internationally trained engineering graduates for the challenges that they experience on their journey to licensing.
+OSPE provides a platform where resources are offered to those who are looking for an engineering job or wanting to be licensed in Ontario.
+I support additional programs and trainings to be made available to OSPE members.

-On OSPE and PEO relationship, I believe both associations need to find the right regulatory and advocacy balance for their respective roles.
-I strongly believe that OSPE must continue its great work in the advocacy efforts and strengthen that role by engaging more member participations.
-OSPE also needs to actively advocate PEO to improve and conduct its regulatory role more efficiently to enhance public recognition of our profession.
+On OSPE and PEO relationship, I believe both associations need to find the right regulatory and advocacy balance within their respective roles.
+I strongly believe that OSPE must continue its great work in the advocacy efforts and strengthen that role by engaging further member participation.
+OSPE should also continue to actively advocate PEO in improving and conducting its regulatory functions more efficiently to enhance the public recognition of our profession.